-When it comes to logo design, the conventional thinking has been to aim for a brand identity that represents what you want people to associate with your brand: selecting a conservative font to convey traditional values, choosing specific colors to connect you with certain emotions, opting for modern graphics to frame a company as cutting edge, and so on.
+Select a conservative font to convey traditional values, choose specific colors to connect you with certain emotions, opt for modern graphics to frame a company as cutting edge, and so on.

 We want our designs to establish us as a solution to a problem.